Mullus: Species

+An indeterminate Mullus is also known from fossil skeletons from the middle Miocene of the North Caucasus, Russia.

 Commercial Significance

 The most commercially important of these species is the Red Mullet (M. barbatus) which is common in Mediterranean cuisine and often fished for using seine nets, a practice thought to be damaging as it can remove large numbers of spawning fish.